Chief Systems Architect

 Senior Director for Information Services, Johns Hopkins Bayview

 Andy is the Senior Director for Information Services at Johns Hopkins Bayview.
 He is responsible for all the IT needs of the Bayview campus including clinical, financial, and administrative applications, as well as the infrastructure to support them.
-Andy is also involved in several IT initiatives with Johns Hopkins Medicine.
+Andy has played a key role in the Epic deployment at Bayview.

-Andy began his IT career supporting academic computing at the University of Delaware.
+Andy’s IT career began by supporting academic computing at the University of Delaware.
 His first position at Johns Hopkins was providing IT support for faculty and student research at the School of Public Health.
 He moved to Hopkins Bayview in 1997.